When you already have a database running, you can add external database connections through the Budibase interface with a few clicks.

 Fetch tables and then toggle the tables you want to fetch.

 To help Budibase understand your database you will need to create relationships between the different tables.
 This can be done from the configuration screen of your datasource.
 To get there, click your datasource in the sidebar and scroll down until you find the Relationships section.

 Define relationship button, you get a form in which you can define the relationship.

-When you define a one-to-one or one-to-many relationship you'll need to pick the "One" relation type.
-Then you will have to choose the from table and its primary key column.
+When you define a one-to-many relationship you will have to choose the from table and its primary key column.
 After that, you need to choose the to table and the foreign key column.
 For example, if you have a pets table, and an owner table, you first will have to select the owner primary index, and then select the pets "owner" foreign key column.

 After setting this up, an

 owner table.
 These columns will only be added internally, meaning this column will not be added to the remote datasource.
 This is to allow Budibase to keep track of the relationships without interfering with the remote source.
 Visually, when you navigate to both tables, you'll see the relations displayed as blocks referring to the related row in the other table.

 If you want to change the field being used in the relationship tags, you can do this by selecting the display column in each table.

 With a many-to-many relationship, a joining table will be needed.
 The steps will be similar to the above, however a "through" table needs to be selected.